dev-dami/Qirrel/CONTRIBUTING.md

 ---

-Thank you for contributing to Miniparse!
+Thank you for contributing to Qirrel!